AlexW00/web-components-ts/readme.md

 ### How to: Communicate

-- communication is based on the pubSub pattern, various classes are provided to facilitate this:
+TLDR: Communication is based on the pubSub pattern.
+Extend `Observable` to make your class observable, use `EventBus` for global communication.

 #### Observable